Updated November 2019

 Finally, you want to make sure you’re always testing your messages before you hit send.
 A/B split testing is the only way to ensure that you’re sending the most relevant content to your readers before wasting precious time and resources on a campaign that fails.

 A/B testing allows you to compare two versions of a message and send each version to sample groups.
-Whichever one performs better (a.k.a. gets more opens and click-throughs) is the one that gets sent out to the rest of your emailing list.
+Whichever one performs better (a.k.a. gets more opens and click-throughs) is the one that gets sent out to the rest of your mailing list.

 How to use this information for your 2020 marketing